-I searched on line and couldn’t find a medication chart that fit our needs, so I had one made.
+I searched online and couldn’t find a medication chart that fit our needs, so I had one made.
 (Take my Printable Course to learn how to make printables).

 This made it much easier to keep track of what she took and when.
 It was also nice to just hand over something organized to the visiting hospice nurse.

 A couple of weeks after my mom passed away, my son was heading into a scheduled jaw surgery.
 This chart came in handy once again!
 My mind was already frazzled and stressed, I didn’t need the added pressure of keeping his meds straight.
 I didn’t want to guess when his last pain meds were taken.

 This printable medication log was SO perfect and really eased my mind.

 I placed it on the fridge so my husband and son could also access it easily and see what was needed or already taken by looking at the time written down in one of the circles.
 It also has a place to write in the dosage and how often.